peterhry/peterhrynkow.com/index.md

 ## Peter

-Peter is a software engineer and tech leader from Vancouver, Canada.
+Peter is a software engineer and tech leader living in Vancouver, Canada.
 His passion is building great digital products and helping teams become highly effective.
 He currently works at a startup that develops a chat-driven research platform.